CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Related Work

 \section{Related Work}

 We now review related work in culturally-aware NLP, culture-oriented benchmarks, and cross-lingual study of linguistic emotional expression.
 Although culture is a complex concept, most definitions of culture encompass people, groups of people, and interactions between individuals and groups \cite{liu-culture-survey-2024}.
-In NLP, understanding culture is important for the safety and fairness of Large Language Models (LLMs).
+Understanding culture is important for the safety and fairness of LLMs.